ialvata/ialvata/README.md

 - Machine Learning Engineer / Data Scientist
-- PhD in Applied Mathematics and Economics/Statistcs.
+- PhD in Applied Mathematics and Economics (Statistcs).

 - I'm interested in the following topics:
   - Causal Inference